mlissner/michaeljaylissner.com/content/drupal-is-go.md

 The next step once the networking is figured out is to figure out the software and hardware sides of things.
 This is not an easy task either.
 In the end, I have set up two computers to run this here blog.
 One to run Drupal, Apache, etc., and the other to do the mail serving.
 For the CMS, I have chosen Drupal because it seems to be all the rage, and because it has a stupid song that got caught in my head for far too long (see youtube for details).
 Drupal is of course running on GNU+Linux, Apache, PHP, and MySQL.
 As for the mail server, it would be running Zimbra, but at the moment it is crashed.
 I can't make it stop overheating, and it's rather annoying.

 Anyway, once that's up and going, everything should be a go, and I will be a proud Internet host.
 Only one question truly remains: Is my IP on an anti-spam blacklist?
-We shall soon find out. <!--break-->
+We shall soon find out.